My-DOXi/DOxi/README.md

-# DOxi
+# DOXi
-DOxi - A Crypto Multi-Mercado
+DOXi - A Moeda Pet